Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Validity of Weakly-Nonlinear Solution

-We see from the enhanced image that the leading order solution (red, dashed line) is improved with the addition of the $\O{\sqrt{\varepsilon}}$ terms (black, dash-dotted line), and further improved by the inclusion of $\O{\varepsilon}$ terms (green, dash-dotted line).
-We only present one example here for brevity, but the same results have been observed for multiple values of $\delta$, $\gamma$ and pedestal height $p$.
+We see from the error lines that the leading order solution (red, dashed line) is reasonably accurate, with an error of less than 0.02.
+This is improved with the addition of the $\O{\sqrt{\varepsilon}}$ terms (black, dash-dotted line), reducing the phase shift around the main wave packet.
+The inclusion of $\O{\varepsilon}$ terms (green, dotted line) reduces the error by an order of magnitude, as expected.
+We only present one example here for brevity, but the same results have been observed for multiple values of $\delta$, $\gamma$, pedestal height $p$, and for $w$.

-To further confirm the validity of the solution, following the approach taken in \cite{Khusnutdinova19}, we compare the error in the solution at various values of $\varepsilon$ to show that the errors behave as expected.
-We denote the direct numerical solution to the system \eqref{ueq} - \eqref{weq} as $u_{\text{num}}$, the weakly-nonlinear solution \eqref{uWNLc1}, \eqref{wWNLc1} with only leading order terms included as $u_{1}$, with terms up to and including $\O{\sqrt{\varepsilon}}$ as $u_{2}$ and with terms up to and including $\O{\varepsilon}$ as $u_{3}$.
-The maximum absolute error over $x$ is defined as